 Use fresh Parmesan cheese.

 - This recipe relies on the Parmesan cheese melting nicely into the sauce.
-Unfortunately, pre-grated Parmesan cheese (the kind that comes in a can) may not melt down nicely, so try to grate the Parmesan yourself if possible.
+Unfortunately, the kind of Parmesan that comes in a can may not melt down nicely, so try to grate the Parmesan yourself if possible.
+Bagged pre-shredded Parmesan cheese should work okay as well!

-- I always make this recipe using 3 tbsp of Grey Poupon Country Coarse Ground Dijon, but if you’re using a different Dijon mustard you should taste test the sauce to make sure you use the perfect amount.
-If you substitute standard Dijon (that isn’t coarse ground or whole grain) you’ll probably need less than 3 tbsp.
+- I always make this recipe using 3 tablespoon of Grey Poupon Country Coarse Ground Dijon, but if you're using a different Dijon mustard, you should taste test the sauce to make sure you use the perfect amount.
+If you substitute standard Dijon (that isn't coarse ground or whole grain) you'll probably need less than 3 tbsp.

 Substitute whole milk Greek yogurt.